Mafphp/nest-swc/README.md

     import request from 'supertest';
     ```

 It appears that you've made several optimizations to your NestJS project, including the use of SWC and Jest, and resolved issues with imports.
-If you have any specific questions or need further assistance with any of the points mentioned, please feel free to ask.